SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Restaurants have "(rest)" added as a suffix, or "(rest accomm)" if they have rooms.

+### Transportation

+On the Garmin menus, "Transportation / Air Transportation" only includes "proper airports" (i.e. not gliding clubs and not military facilities).

+"Transportation / Ground Transportation" includes regular bus and train stations, but not e.g. a station on a park miniature railway.
+A suffix is added to show which is which.

+"Transportation / Transit Service" includes bus stops, taxi stands etc.

+### Railways

+Razed railways and old inclined_planes are shown as dismantled.
+Miniature railways (not handled in the style file) are shown as narrow_gauge.
+Render historic railway stations.

 ### Healthcare

 An appropriate suffix is added for doctors, dentists, hospitals and clinics.
 Vaccination centres are shown as clinics if no other tag applies.
 Pharmacies and chemists have a suffix added.

-### Railways

-Razed railways and old inclined_planes are shown as dismantled.
-Miniature railways (not handled in the style file) are shown as narrow_gauge.
-Render historic railway stations.

 ### Water features